Just 8% of New Year’s resolutions are met, and 80% are abandoned by the end of January. How can you make resolutions stick?

 - At least one hour of physical activity or play

 - Zero sugary drinks

 Don’t forget to reward yourself and your family members once you meet the goals you’ve set.
 A new workout shirt, book or fitness app can be a great motivator to keep going.
 And while you pick up new healthy habits, make sure you and your family follow the six tips for children and families to help prevent injuries and stay healthy throughout the year.

 Norton Children’s Prevention & Wellness

 The next Healthy Living Workshops start Monday, Jan.
-13, at Norton Children’s Medical Associates – Fern Creek.
+13, at Norton Children’s Medical Group – Fern Creek.

 Families take the lead on wellness